cellrank.kernels.PseudotimeKernel#

 from_adata(adata, key[, copy])

-Read kernel object saved using write_to_adata().
+Read the kernel saved using write_to_adata().

 plot_projection([basis, key_added, ...])